dcycle/dcycle-site/docs/jekyll_pages/_posts/2021-07-19-the_revenge_of_simple.md

 If you are building the next Tinder or Reddit or Yelp, things are a bit more complex.
 You need a database, security policies, user management, PHP or Node.js servers and so on. **If that is your case, this article is not for you!**

-However, if all your traffic except content administrators is public and anonymous (users don't create accounts), **you are throwing money down the drain if you are using a CMS like Drupal or Wordpress**.
+However, if all your traffic except content administrators is public and anonymous (that is, users don't create accounts), **you are throwing money down the drain if you are using a CMS like Drupal or Wordpress**.

 ### Wordpress, Drupal, Node.js: the wrong solution for the wrong problem